Mortier 120 mm Rayé Tracté Modèle F1: M327 expeditionary fire support system

 By December 2017, the U.S. Marines had divested the EFSS.
-With the Marines working to extend the range of their artillery arsenal, the EFSS' limited range was not seen as well suited for future missions, so it was chosen for divestment in favor of moving more resources for precision fires.
-The role was later filled in 2021 by the Hero-120 loitering munition launched from various vehicles.
+With the Marines working to extend the range of their artillery arsenal, the EFSS's limited range was not seen as well suited for future missions, so it was chosen for divestment in favor of moving more resources for precision fires.
+In 2021, the role was filled by the Hero-120 loitering munition launched from various vehicles.